spcourse/sp1/modules/plot/en/index.md

 * The minimum of the function has to be calculated.
 Since you have a list of x-values and a list of y-values, you can easily achieve this with a `for`-loop.
 Write your own algorithm without using the Python functions `min()` or `max()`.

 * You can use the math library and only the `np.arange` function from numpy.
+(And, of course, matplotlib.)

 * Indicate the minimum of the graph by using a red dot and a text within the graph.